The Circuitry

 A public GitHub repo exposed CISA plaintext passwords, SSH keys, and tokens since November 2025.
 Researcher Brian Krebs learned of the Private-CISA repository through GitGuardian scans after its owner ignored alerts.
 The credentials allowed high-privilege access to multiple AWS GovCloud accounts.
 A contractor had disabled GitHub's secret protections.
 This marks another major security failure for the agency this year.

-Security researcher Brian Krebs has brought to light a significant security lapse at America's Cybersecurity and Infrastructure Security Agency (CISA).
-A large store of plaintext passwords, SSH private keys, tokens, and other sensitive CISA assets had been exposed in a public GitHub repository since at least November 2025.
+Security researcher Brian Krebs reported that America’s Cybersecurity and Infrastructure Security Agency (CISA) left a large collection of plaintext passwords, SSH private keys, tokens, and additional sensitive agency materials exposed inside a public GitHub repository since at least November 2025.

 POST FROM @arstechnica· official tweet from source outlet promoting the exact article